 - offer opportunities for participants to ask questions about workshop process and content

-- be clear in establishing ground rules, roles, and responsibilities
+- be clear in establishing goals, ground rules, roles, and responsibilities

-- provide a clear description of purpose for each workshop activity
+- provide a clear description of purpose for each workshop activity/discussion

-- ask open-ended questions to check on participant comprehension or clarification (see Questioning)
+- ask open-ended questions to check on participant comprehension, clarification or agreement (see Questioning)

 - thank participants for their contributions frequently (but be honest and sincere)